rayandasoriya/PipelineProject-DevOps/README.md

 - Build- Running the build job for Checkbox.io and iTrust
 - Checkbox - Cloning and configuring the checkbox.io
 + Chrome - Installing headless chrome for iTrust
-- Fithooks- For creating the post-receive hook on the jenkins server
+- Githooks- For creating the post-receive hook on the jenkins server
 + Install-Modules - Installing the prerequisite modules
 + iTrust - Cloning the iTrust Repo
 + Jenkins- Installing and configuring Jenkins